 The Santa Cruz neighborhood in Seville makes for a great base to sightsee and soak up the city’s history.
 This medieval part of the city is the old Jewish Quarter in Seville.
 The area is a tangle of narrow streets now home to some of the city’s best tapas bars, shops, homes, and oldest churches.

-We stayed at the Petit Palace Santa Cruz, a boutique hotel that can accommodate family-sized groups.
 The staff was helpful with everything we needed from parking to restaurants.
 The room was clean, quiet, and comfortable for 3 adults.
 Best of all, it’s in the heart of Santa Cruz and just 5-7 minutes walking to the Gothic Cathedral and the Real Alcazar.

 Unlike the Petit Place Opera in Madrid, breakfast wasn’t included in the nightly rate and the per-person cost was too high.
-Instead, we walked just across the street to Bar Marmoles Cafe for fresh smoothies, croissants, coffee, eggs and cereal for a much more reasonable price.
+Instead, we walked just across the street to Bar Marmoles Cafe for fresh smoothies, croissants, coffee, eggs, and cereal for a much more reasonable price.

 When is the Best Time to Visit Seville?

-Seville and all of southern Spain heats up in the summer!
+Seville and all of southern Spain heat up in the summer!
 Still, it’s an incredibly popular time to visit.
 If you’re flexible with your travel, go instead in spring or fall.
 I’ve visited the city during both of these travel shoulder seasons and found fewer people, shorter lines, and pleasant temperatures for walking and sightseeing.
-I’d much rather visit Seville in November than in July or August.

 What to Do in Seville

-1. Marvel at the Real Alcazar.
+1. Marvel at the Real Alcázar.

 Although the castle was built for the Christian King, Peter of Castile, it was built on the site of a former Muslim fortress.
 The lower-level arches and design show the palace’s Muslim past but the upper-level arches and design are clearly more European and reminiscent of the Renaissance.
 Altogether, the combination is stunning!

-The Alcazar gardens are also not-to-be-missed.
+The Alcazar Gardens are also not to be missed.
 You’ll fall in love with the orange groves and the trellis of purple wisteria.
 Stroll the walkways, stopping at the intricately tiled benches to sit and enjoy the fragrance of the flowers radiating from every direction.
 Truly, the Alcazar gardens would be a site all unto themselves if it weren’t for the gorgeous palace to upstage them!

-How to Avoid Waiting in Line at the Real Alcazar
+How to Avoid Waiting in Line at the Real Alcázar

 The best way to avoid a potentially lengthy line is to book your tickets in advance.

 I realize this might be something you read all the time about many top sights.
 However, it’s not to be taken lightly with the Real Alcazar.
+Of all the things to do in Seville, this is the one that every visitor to the city wants to do.

 The lines are long and only a certain number of people are admitted each day.
-If you’re spending just a few days in Seville, you run the risk of missing out altogether on this spectacular place if you delay in booking your tickets, especially during peak times like vacation weeks and summer.
+If you’re spending just a few days in Seville, you run the risk of missing out altogether on this spectacular place if you delay booking your tickets, especially during peak times like vacation weeks and summer.

 But even if you’re visiting Seville in the off-season, expect a line to form starting from early in the morning.
 For the Real Alcazar, it’s a must to book your tickets in advance to save time and ensure you will be able to visit inside.